zhuxiao/asvbm-experiments/README.md

 |   SVIM   |  8441   |   574   |  46891  |   691   |   750   |   265    |   1261    |    704     |  4842  |

-### Evaluation results for metrics of different SV size regions
+### Benchmarking results for metrics of different SV size regions

 Additionally, basic metrics for different structural variant (SV) size ranges were computed, primarily categorized into the following seven intervals.
-The results are showed as follow:
+The results are shown as follows:

-(1) Evaluation results for metrics of different SV size regions with different methods
+(1) Benchmarking results for metrics of different SV size regions with different methods

-Variations are categorized into seven size regions and metrics are computed for comprehensive evaluation for different detection methods within each region.
-The evaluation results are as followed:
+Variations are categorized into seven size regions and metrics are computed for comprehensive benchmarking of different detection methods within each region.
+The benchmarking results are as follows:

 <div style="text-align: center;">
     <img src="img\different_range.png" alt="Evaluation results of different SV size regions" style="display: inline-block; margin: 0 auto; text-align: center;" width="800"/>